watterott/Arduino-Libs/RedFly/README.md

 ### A connection cannot be established to the RedFly?
 Check if your AP has a *client isolation* option and if it is disabled.
+Also some customers reported problems with AVM FritzBox routers as AP.
+In this case disable the automatic WiFi power managment and try with maximum WiFi power and fixed data rate.

 ### The WiFi connection does not work (*join()* or *begin()* return an error)?
 In high power transmit mode an external power supply is recommended, because in some cases the USB port has not enough power.